 Pablo Picasso (1881-1973) was one of the world’s most famous innovators and artists.
-Picasso made large breakthroughs in the art world, excelling in Cubism, co-inventing collage, and making significant contributions to both symbolism and surrealism.
+Picasso made major breakthroughs in the art world, excelling at Cubism, co-inventing collage, and making significant contributions to both symbolism and surrealism.
 At the peak of Picasso’s fame in 1937, he would create his world-famous antiwar painting entitled Guernica.

 The painting itself is regarded as one of the most powerful antiwar paintings in history.
 Picasso primed the entire material in several layers of reflective lead white paint, a paint base that Leonardo da Vinci had famously used.
 Picasso wanted to create a white so bright that it would be reflective.
 While the white base was an expensive material, he used regular household paint for everything else so that the white really stood out.
 Although the white was such a large part of the composition, he used matte blacks and grays to create contrast.
 The minimum gloss used in those colors created a bright, luminous white, and the black was dark and matte.
 Picasso was known for the bright colors and shapes in his work, but he chose to make Guernica with an absence of color.
 The black and white were supposed to match the color of the newspaper in which he heard about the bombing for the first time.
 The horse in the painting also has etchings meant to resemble newspapers.
 Picasso would go on to paint any other current events in black and white.